Who Was Martin Luther?

 While in seclusion, he translated the New Testament into the German language, to give ordinary people the opportunity to read God’s word.

-Though still under threat of arrest, Martin Luther returned to Wittenberg Castle Church, in Eisenach, in May 1522 to organize a new church, Lutheranism.
+Though still under threat of arrest, Luther returned to Wittenberg Castle Church, in Eisenach, in May 1522 to organize a new church, Lutheranism.

 He gained many followers, and the Lutheran Church also received considerable support from German princes.